Looking for a chiropractor for concussion symptoms in West Des Moines?

 Our Step-by-Step Concussion Care Approach

-If red flags are identified or imaging is appropriate, we coordinate referrals to ensure you receive proper medical evaluation.
+If anything outside our scope is identified, we coordinate referrals to ensure you receive appropriate medical evaluation.

 Step 2: Personalized Supportive Care

-Based on your findings, we develop a care plan tailored to your needs and tolerance level.
-Care may include:
+Based on your findings, we create a care plan tailored to your symptoms, comfort level, and recovery progress.

-• Support for movement and posture changes that developed after injury
+- Support for movement and posture patterns affecting recovery

 Who May Benefit From Concussion Support Care?

-This type of care is often considered by people who:
+This type of care is often helpful for individuals who:

-• Continue to experience headaches, dizziness, or brain fog after a concussion
+- Continue to experience headaches, dizziness, or brain fog

-• Have neck stiffness or discomfort following a head or whiplash-type injury
+- Have ongoing neck stiffness after a head or whiplash-type injury

 Common Situations We See

-• Students having difficulty concentrating, studying, or keeping up with school
+- Students struggling with focus, studying, or keeping up in school

-• Adults dealing with lingering symptoms after falls or accidents
+- Adults experiencing lingering symptoms after falls or accidents

-• Auto accident patients with combined head and neck injuries
+- Auto accident patients with combined head and neck involvement

-• Individuals with post-concussion symptoms that have lasted longer than expected
+- Individuals with post-concussion symptoms lasting longer than expected

-Each case is unique, and care is always guided by how symptoms present and how the body responds.
+No two recoveries are the same.
+Care is always guided by how your symptoms present and how your body responds over time.

 When This Type of Care May Not Be Appropriate

-Supportive chiropractic care is not a substitute for emergency or acute medical care.
-Individuals with worsening symptoms or unresolved medical concerns should always seek appropriate medical evaluation first.
+Supportive chiropractic care is not a replacement for emergency or acute medical treatment.

 Types of Concussions